issa89ai/cs557-database-software-design-project/README.md

-\## 📄 Notes
+📝 Notes

-\- This project was developed for academic purposes.
+This project was developed as part of an academic course.

-\- All assets, libraries, and source code are included in this repository.
+The code is intended for educational and research purposes only.

+No external datasets are required beyond those provided with the assignment.

+👤 Author

+Ahmad Issa
+Bishop’s University
+Department of Computer Science